Nonempty interior of pinned distance and tree sets: Proof of Theorem : General trees

-holds for each $t_{j,i}$ uniformly across all other $t_{j',i'}$s taking values in $[1,2]$. \end{prop} \begin{proof} We will proceed by strong induction on $n$: the base case follows by \eqref{reduction1} and the remark at the end of the proof of Theorem \ref{Thm:pinnednonemptyassumingLS} concerning restriction measures, so we will assume that we know the result for all $k\le n-1$.
+\end{prop} \begin{proof} We will proceed by strong induction on $n$: the base case follows by \eqref{reduction1} and the remark at the end of the proof of Theorem \ref{Thm:pinnednonemptyassumingLS} concerning restriction measures, so we will assume that we know the result for all $k\le n-1$.
 Fix a tree $\mathcal{T}^n$ with $n+1$ vertices and distinguished vertex $v_0$.
 Let $\mu_{n-1}$ be a Frostman probability measure that works with the parameter $\tau/2$ for all trees with at most $n$ vertices and is a $(1-c_n\epsilon)$-restriction of the $\mu_1$ measure that exists from the base case, where $c_n$ is sufficiently small.
 For every tree $\mathcal{T}^r$ with at most $r\le n$ vertices and a distinguished vertex $v_0$, we consider the function